If you need a hand making a complaint to a business, the Financial Ombudsman can help for free.

 Think Jessica is focused on scams and how to report them.

-Maidstone Community Wardens can provide training to front line staff on how to recognise scams, and can further this support when you are faced with a client who has been a victim of this.
+Maidstone Community Wardens can train front line staff on how to recognise scams, and can further this support when you are faced with a client who has been a victim of this.
 You can contact them directly for help.

 The Kent Support and Assistance Service (KSAS) is provided by Kent County Council.